CSK's next match in IPL 2022: Venue, date, time and opposition details

-The Chennai Super Kings (CSK) went down to the Gujarat Titans (GT) by three wickets in match number 29 of the Indian Premier League (IPL) 2022.
-The two teams clashed at the Maharashtra Cricket Association (MCA) Stadium in Pune on Sunday, April 17.
+Chennai Super Kings (CSK) defeated the Mumbai Indians (MI) by three wickets in match number 33 of the Indian Premier League (IPL) 2022.
+The two giants clashed at the DY Patil Stadium in Navi Mumbai on Thursday, April 21.

-Defending a total of 169, the CSK bowlers did well to reduce Gujarat to 87 for 5.
-However, a sensational knock by David Miller (94* off 51) and a blazing cameo from stand-in skipper Rashid Khan (40 off 21) lifted GT to a brilliant victory.
+Chasing 156, Chennai were in trouble at 106 for 6 in the 16th over.
+But fine cameos from MS Dhoni (28* off 13) and Dwaine Pretorius (22 off 14) saw Chennai emerge triumphant in a thrilling last-ball finish.

-Earlier, Chennai posted 169 for 5 after losing the toss and being asked to bat first.
-Opener Ruturaj Gaikwad was back among the runs, scoring 73 in 48 balls, a knock that featured five fours and as many sixes.
-Ambati Rayudu scored a valuable 46 off 31 and was involved in a crucial 92-run stand for the third-wicket with Gaikwad.
-Chennai skipper Ravindra Jadeja (22* off 12) hit two sixes in the last over.
+Bowling first after winning the toss, Chennai restricted Mumbai to 155 for 7.
+Left-arm seamer Mukesh Choudhary was the standout performer for CSK.
+He dismissed both MI openers Rohit Sharma and Ishan Kishan for ducks in the first over.

 CSK's next match date

-As per the IPL schedule, Chennai's next match in the IPL 2022 edition will be against their arch-rivals Mumbai Indians (MI) at the DY Patil Stadium in Navi Mumbai on Thursday, April 21.
-This will be an evening game and will begin at 7:30 PM IST.
+As per the IPL schedule, Chennai's next match in IPL 2022 will be against the Punjab Kings (PBKS) at the Wankhede Stadium in Mumbai on Monday, April 25.
+The match will be an evening game and will thus begin at 7:30 PM IST.

-The five-time champion and most successful IPL franchise, Mumbai Indians, have been abysmal in IPL 2022 so far.
-They have played six matches so far and have tasted defeat in all of them.
-Following their loss against the Lucknow Super Giants (LSG), MI became only the third team in the history of the IPL to lose their first six matches in an edition.
-Delhi (2013) and Bengaluru (2019) suffered the ignominy before them.
+The match will be significant for Punjab as they were handed a nine-wicket drubbing by the Delhi Capitals (DC) in their last match.
+Sent into bat after losing the toss, they were bundled out for 115.
+DC then romped home to the target in 10.3 overs.

-Bowling first after winning the toss, Mumbai allowed Lucknow to post 199 for 4 as KL Rahul hit an unbeaten hundred in his 100th IPL match.
-In the chase, MI were restricted to 181 for 9 as their batting yet again failed to deliver the goods.
+PBKS have lost their way in IPL 2022 after an impressive start, tasting defeats in three of their last five matches.
+Punjab and Chennai had earlier met at the start of the tournament at the Brabourne Stadium in Mumbai.
+PBKS dominated the game, posting 180 for 8 and then rolling over CSK for 126.

 CSK full squad for IPL 2022

-Ravindra Jadeja (c), MS Dhoni (w), Ruturaj Gaikwad, Robin Uthappa, Moeen Ali, Ambati Rayudu, Shivam Dube, Dwayne Bravo, Dwaine Pretorius, Mukesh Choudhary, Tushar Deshpande, Chris Jordan, Adam Milne, Devon Conway, Mitchell Santner, Hari Nishanth, N Jagadeesan, Subhranshu Senapati, Prashant Solanki, KM Asif, Simarjeet Singh, Rajvardhan Hangargekar, Maheesh Theekshana, Bhagath Varma
+Ravindra Jadeja (c), MS. Dhoni (wk), Ruturaj Gaikwad, Robin Uthappa, Moeen Ali, Ambati Rayudu, Shivam Dube, Dwayne Bravo, Dwaine Pretorius, Mukesh Choudhary, Tushar Deshpande, Chris Jordan, Adam Milne, Devon Conway, Mitchell Santner, Hari Nishanth, N Jagadeesan, Subhranshu Senapati, Prashant Solanki, KM Asif, Simarjeet Singh, Rajvardhan Hangargekar, Maheesh Theekshana, Bhagath Varma